 - Paralysis.
 This includes paraplegics (who lose the use of their legs) and quadriplegics (who lose use of their arms and legs).
 And in a 2006 decision, the South Carolina Court of Appeals ruled paralysis need not be complete, in a case involving a diagnosis of incomplete paraplegia.

 - Physical brain damage.
 This requires proof of severe, permanent, and physical brain damage.
-Because the brain is so complex and injuries from it can be hard to detect by the untrained eye, these cases can be hard to prove.
+Because the brain is so complex and severe traumatic brain injuries can be hard to detect by the untrained eye, these cases can be hard to prove.
 You’ll need a lawyer who can grasp complex medical concepts, who can thoroughly explain the injury’s impact, and who will consult with your doctors and other medical experts to make a convincing case for benefits.

 Guaranteed Benefits for Paralysis and Brain Damage